Police

 More information:

-The local currency is the Euro.
+The currency in Slovenia is the Euro (EUR).

 Declare more than 10,000 euros or equivalent funds if you're travelling between Slovenia and a non-EU country.
 This covers all forms of currency, not just cash.
 Failure to do so will result in fines.